 Ingredients

-- 4 medium ripe tomatoes Roma, Plum or Vine tomatoes recommended, chopped into quarters
+- 4 medium ripe tomatoes Use Roma, Plum or Vine tomatoes, chopped into 1-inch thick wedges

 - 6 large eggs

-- 1 green onion finely chopped and divided into white & green parts
+- 1 scallion finely chopped - divided into white & green parts

 - ¼ cup water cold